boxabirds/yt-gemini-mcp/README.md

 Claude will automatically use the ask-youtube server to fetch and analyze the video content.

-### Available Commands

-The server provides these MCP tools to your AI assistant:

-1. **get_transcript** - Fetches the transcript of a YouTube video
-   - Input: YouTube URL
-   - Output: Full transcript with timestamps

 ## Testing the Installation

 After installation, you can test the server: